bob123456678/TrainControl/Readme.md

 * v2.1.4 [Beta]
     - Parallelized CAN message processing, aimed at improving the reliability of autonomous operation when using slower PCs
+    - Fixed bug where the UI log window would auto scroll to the bottom

 * v2.1.3 [5/21/24]
     - Improved CAN message processing performance, aimed at improving the reliability of autonomous operation when using slower PCs